The Inpui (Kabui)Naga

 Agriculture remains the main occupation of the Inpuis.
 The geographical (topographical) landscape is not favorable for large-scale farming.
 Slash and burn or jhum cultivation continues to be the mainstay agricultural practice.
 The wet paddy field mode of cultivation is also practiced in the nearby river basins.
 Farmers are sometimes adventurous but to a large extent precarious of introducing new techniques as it involves risks.
 But the success of another can be an easy route for another to emulate the same.
 Until recently agro-business and other activities have started.

-The most promising scheme which has pulled the Inpuis out of hardship is the MNRGS (NREGA) which was started in 2005 by the UPA government and further continued by the NDA.
+The most promising scheme that has pulled the Inpuis out of hardship is the MNRGS (NREGA) which was started in 2005 by the UPA government and further continued by the NDA.
 This has increased the wage value of the people.
 The availability of monetary help has further led the people to venture beyond agriculture activities.
 The changing development in the area needs to be constantly monitored by civil society and alert NGOs as development does not necessarily guarantee benefits.
-The coming of the rail project in Karwangmwan (Nungtek) with another substation in Pungmon (Haochong station) will act as important stations for the conduct of trade and commerce can bring about demographic dividend apart from economic benefits.
+The coming of the rail project in Karwangmwan (Nungtek) with another substation in Pungmon (Haochong station) will act as important stations for the conduct of trade and commerce and can bring about demographic dividends apart from economic benefits.

 Much care needs to be taken in order to protect and conserve the rich biodiversity in the area and should not be allowed to destroy in the name of development.
 The need to preserve land resources, forests, trees, and other natural resources is paramount in today’s fast-changing world.
 Short term monetary benefits should not blind the long-term effect which in retrospect can destruct not only our culture but the fabric of our society itself.